Skip to main content

 Peace lily

 Find peace with a gorgeous peace lily, which consists of dark green leaves with striking white spathes.
-This elegant plant is an excellent air purifier, removing acetone vapors and mold spores that can disrupt sleep.
+This elegant plant is an excellent air purifier, removing many impurities that can disrupt sleep.
 It’s relatively easy to maintain as well — all you need to do is keep its soil adequately moist (without overwatering) and give the foliage plenty of bright indirect light.

 Pothos

-The pothos plant can filter out benzene, formaldehyde, and xylene to help purify your air.
+The pothos plant can help with filtration to purify your air.
 This trailing plant is also one of the easiest houseplants to maintain — you’ll enjoy the benefits of gardening without stressing over care requirements!
 The pothos will thrive with bright indirect light and weekly feedings during the growing season, but it will still push out leaves in low-light conditions and without fertilizer.
 Just make sure to water it when its soil dries out completely.

 Adding greenery to your home or office can help you manage the stresses and anxieties of everyday life.
 Many anti-stress houseplants are also actually quite easygoing in terms of maintenance, so you can reap their anti-anxiety benefits without stressing over care requirements!
 From snake plants to peppermint, you’ll find plenty of easy-care plants that help reduce stress.